Buying a House with Cash Vs Getting a Mortgage

 There are four main advantages to buying a property with cash:

-• You will avoid a mortgage and interest payments
+- You avoid taking out a mortgage and paying interest.

-• No ongoing monthly costs as you will own the property outright
+- There are no ongoing monthly mortgage repayments, as you own the property outright.

-• In some cases, you will be able to buy properties below market value (especially during recessions when vendors are more distressed)
+- In some cases, you may be able to secure a property below market value, particularly during a recession when sellers may be more motivated.

-However, there are disadvantages when buying a house with cash:
+However, there are also disadvantages to buying a house with cash:

-• You will need to have the money readily available
+- You need to have the full purchase amount readily available.

 Source of the Cash

-You will need to show the source of any money you are intending to use to purchase the property.
-AML checks are strict, and it is not unheard of for bank accounts and assets to be completely frozen until the source of funds has been verified.
+You will need to provide clear evidence of the source of your funds.
+AML regulations are strict, and in some cases, accounts or assets can be temporarily frozen until the source of funds has been verified.

 Responsibility for Verifying the Condition of the Property